Ads for Google Home, Amazon Alexa are here and they stink

 Some viewers found the ad brilliant or funny, others described it as intrusive and annoying.
 Regardless of your proclivities for flame-grilled meats, the spot -- watched 3.8 million times on YouTube to date -- provides an early, gimmicky example of what commercials using smart speakers will look like.

 This is just the start.
-Ad executives say they plan to roll out more smart speaker advertising in the near future.
-They're hoping to taking advantage of a rare new channel for ads that sits in the home and can speak directly to millions of Google Home and Amazon Echo owners.
+Ad executives say they plan to roll out more advertising for smart speakers and their voice assistants in the near future.
+They're hoping to take advantage of a rare new channel for ads that sits in the home and can speak directly to millions of Google Home and Amazon Echo owners.

 "All our clients sense something's going on," said Jason Hartley, head of search and paid social at advertising firm 360i.
 "Ideas are bubbling underneath the surface, but we are in a gimmicky phase until we discover more utility for how users are using these devices."